rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/IdentityProvider.md

   - URL of the single sign-out endpoint.
 - ownerOrgId: System.String
   - ID of the organization that owns the identity provider.
+- metadataJson: System.String
+  - Metadata of the identity provider in JSON format.
+- signingCertificate: System.String
+  - Signing certificate of the identity provider.
 - expirationDate: DateTime
   - Expiration date of the identity providers metadata.